shreyach13/cloudnativeex/README.md

 - [ ] Clone each folder into your own local machine to use it.

-### Pre-requisite software that needs to be installed:
+### Pre-requisite softwares that needs to be installed:

 - [ ] The exercises are written presuming that it will be done in a MacBook and that the user will have access to AWS.